DaleOrders/AWS-Study-Notes/README.md

 - Managed by KMS and used within cryptographic operations.
 - AWS services, applications, and the user can all use them.
-- Think of them as a container for the actual physical master keys.
+- Think of them as a container for the actual physical main keys.
 - These are all backed by **physical** key material.
 - You can generate or import the key material.
 - CMKs can be used for up to **4KB of data**.